Ever caught yourself scrolling for an hour, promising “I’ll start tomorrow,” only to watch the same deadline creep closer?

 1. Need Identification

 Your brain first flags a need—a gap between where you are and where you want to be.
-Needs can be physiological (hunger), safety‑related (financial security), social (belonging), or self‑actualizing (personal growth) And that's really what it comes down to.
-And it works..
+Needs can be physiological (hunger), safety‑related (financial security), social (belonging), or self‑actualizing (personal growth) The details matter here.
+Turns out it matters..

 Quick tip: Write down three things you felt missing this week.
 That’s your need list.